pola-rs/polars/docs/user-guide/sql/intro.md

 ## Execute queries and collect results

-SQL queries are always executed in lazy mode to take advanatage of the full set of query planning optimizations, so we have two options to collect the result:
+SQL queries are always executed in lazy mode to take advantage of the full set of query planning optimizations, so we have two options to collect the result:

 - Set the parameter `eager_execution` to True in `SQLContext`; this ensures that Polars automatically collects the